About

 In September 2024, dramaturge and curator Franziska Werner took over as festival director.
 The festival name has been changed: From 2025, Impulse will operate under the name Impulse Festival for Performance, Theatre & Dance, thus taking into account the close connection and often blurred boundaries between the artistic genres in works by the independent scene.

-With the first festival edition in 2025 under new artistic direction, the Impulse Festival for Performance, Theatre & Dance will also undergo a restructuring of its programme architecture: between 18 June and 6 July 2025, each of the three Impulse cities of Mülheim an der Ruhr, Cologne and Düsseldorf will host a dense programme of productions selected by a jury for the Showcase and the Post-West programme focus, alternating on a weekly basis.
-Post-West focusses on the exchange between East and West and creates spaces for encounters between the independent scenes and artists of the host region NRW and East Germany.
+With the first festival edition in 2025 under new artistic direction, the Impulse Festival for Performance, Theatre & Dance also underwent a restructuring of its programme architecture: between 18 June and 6 July 2025, each of the three Impulse cities of Mülheim an der Ruhr, Cologne and Düsseldorf hosted a dense programme of productions selected by a jury for the Showcase and the Post-West programme focus, alternating on a weekly basis.
+Post-West focusses on the exchange between East and West and creates spaces for encounters between the independent scenes and artists of the host region NRW and East Germany and Eastern Europe.
 A third programme area Impulse meets... includes discursive formats, workshops and parties in collaboration with local partners and friends of the festival.

 The History of the Festival